ChainSafe/gossamer/dot/digest/README.md

 ### Next Config

 Messages of this type may only be issued in the first block of an epoch.
-These types of messages supply configuration parameters that should be applied from the _next_ epoch onwards.
+This message type supplies configuration parameters that should be applied from the _next_ epoch onwards.
 The parameters in this configuration relate to how backup authorities are selected.